 We contribute broadly to the literature on the domestic and international political economy of climate agreements.
-Much of the recent work in climate politics focuses on public opinion (Gazmararian, Mildenberger and Tingley 2023).
+Much of the recent work in climate politics focuses on public opinion (Gazmararian, Mildenberger and Tingley 2024).
 Experimental work consistently finds that individual support for climate policy and politicians advocating such policies are highly contingent upon the expected costs (e.g., Bechtel and Scheve 2013; Ansolabehere and Konisky 2014; Gazmararian and Tingley 2023).
-Scholars have sought to identify consumers' willingness to pay for particular climate policies (e.g., Nemet and Johnson 2010; Kotchen, Boyle and Leiserowitz 2013) and whether there exist broad "climate coalitions" in favor of climate-friendly policies (e.g., Bergquist, Mildenberger and Stokes 2020; Gaikwad, Genovese and Tingley 2022).
+Scholars have sought to identify consumers' willingness to pay for particular climate policies (e.g., Nemet and Johnson 2010; Kotchen, Boyle and Leiserowitz 2013) and whether there exist broad "climate coalitions" in favor of climate-friendly policies

+(e.g., Bergquist, Mildenberger and Stokes 2020; Gaikwad, Genovese and Tingley 2022).
 We complement this work in two ways.
-First, we provide a theoretical rationale for leaders' politically optimal climate policies in the shadow of domestic support, which assists in predicting the intensity of mitigation policy that should be expected in equilibrium.
+First, we provide a theoretical rationale for leaders' politically optimal climate policies in the shadow of domestic support, which assists in explaining the intensity of mitigation policy that should be expected in equilibrium.
 Second, we demonstrate how leaders internalize voters' anticipated costs of implementing climate policy in setting their nationally determined contributions ex ante and how these costs may be leveraged for electoral gain.

 Theoretically, our model fits squarely within the "two-level games" tradition of modeling international cooperation (Putnam 1988; Milner 1997).
-We characterize the effects of elections on the incentives to commit to and implement international treaties (Buisseret and Bernhardt 2018; Melnick and Smith 2023).
-Similarly, Battaglini and Harstad (2020) demonstrate leaders' electoral incentives to sign "weak treaties" in which leaders overcommit but may underdeliver on their environmental promises.
+We characterize the effects of elections on the incentives to commit to international treaties (Buisseret and Bernhardt 2018; Melnick and Smith 2023).
+Battaglini and Harstad (2020) demonstrate leaders' electoral incentives to sign "weak treaties" in which leaders overcommit but may underdeliver on their environmental promises.
 Köke and Lange (2017) also consider the ratification of international environmental agreements from a domestic perspective and investigate the role of uncertain ratification on the depth of commitments.
+Dai (2007) also finds that governments exhibit greater compliance with international treaties when pro-compliance domestic groups have more electoral leverage and informational capacity using the case of the Convention on Long-range Transboundary Air Pollution.
+Additionally, as is common in two-level games, we highlight how the preferences of domestic actors may serve as an endogenous veto constraint on the ability to implement international commitments (Chapman, Urpelainen and Wolford 2013; Iida 1993; 1996; Milner and Rosendorff 1997; Mo 1995), here reflected in the voters' willingness to pay for mitigation measures.